inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/tutorial/quickstart.md

 *Step2.* Create your first nesting

 A sample production order is created for you.
 Open it.
-You will the sample parts to be cut with these dimensions, quantities, description, etc
+You will see the sample parts to be cut with its dimensions, quantities, description, etc.

-Now, just navigate to the `NESTING` page and click `make nesting`!
+Now, simply navigate to the `NESTING` page and click `make nesting`!